fsprojects/Paket/README.md

 A prototypical F# library (file system layout and tooling), recommended by the F# Software Foundation.

-This scaffoling can be used to generate the suggested structure of a typical F# solution.
+This scaffolding can be used to generate the suggested structure of a typical F# library.
 _(NOTE: this layout needs adjusting when authoring a Type Provider.
 For more details about doing so, please [read this.](../../wiki/Suggestions-for-Building-a-Type-Provider))_